Feather cloak: Brazil

 The feather cloak or cape was traditional to the coastal Tupi people, notably the Tupinambá.
 The cape was called guará-abucu (var. gûaráabuku) in Tupi–Guarani, so called from the red plumage of guará (Eudocimus ruber, scarlet ibis) and not only did it have a hood at the top, but it was meant to cover the body to simulate becoming a bird, and even included a buttocks piece called enduaps.
 These feather capes were worn by Tupian shamans or pajé (var. paîé) during rituals, and clearly held religious or sacred meaning.
 The cape was also worn in battle, but it has been clarified that the warrior as well as his victim were deliberately dressed as birds as executioners and the offering in ritual sacrifices.

 Germanic

-A bird-hamr (pl. hamir) or feather cloak that enable the wearers to take the form of, or become, birds are widespread in Germanic mythology and legend.
+A bird-hamr (pl. hamir) or feather cloak that enables the wearers to take the form of, or become, birds are widespread in Germanic mythology and legend.
 The goddess Freyja was known for her "feathered or falcon cloak" (fjaðrhamr, valshamr), which could be borrowed by others to use, and the jötunn Þjazi may have had something similar, referred to as an arnarhamr (eagle-shape or coat).
 (Note: In the narrative, Þjazi appears "in eagle form" (í arnarhami) at the meal (and in the woods), but when he goes in pursuit, he "wears an eagle coat" (tekr an arnarhamin.)